bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2014-07-28-community-roundup-20.md

 ## Thinking and Learning React {#thinking-and-learning-react}

 Josephine Hall, working at Icelab, used React to write a mobile-focused application.
-She wrote a blog post [“Thinking and Learning React.js”](http://icelab.com.au/articles/thinking-and-learning-reactjs/) to share her experience with elements they had to use.
+She wrote a blog post ["Thinking and Learning React.js"](http://icelab.com.au/articles/thinking-and-learning-reactjs/) to share her experience with elements they had to use.
 You'll learn about routing, event dispatch, touchable components, and basic animations.

 ## London React Meetup {#london-react-meetup}